artemdudkin/arduino-gprs-sim/README.md

 ## Installation

-Copy folder GprsSim to Arduino/library folder.
+Download ZIP from GitHub and then import it at Arduino IDE via Sketch > Include Library > Manage Libraries > Add .ZIP library.
-You should have [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial) also.
+You should have [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial) too.

 ## Usage